- Breed: Yellow Lab/Great Pyrenees mix

 1— Like lots of dogs, I am hypothyroid, which means I don’t make enough thyroid hormone.
 This is partly why I am so overweight (plus all the fast food!), and also is likely part of why my joints hurt so much when I arrived.
 I am on a good dose of daily thyroid medication (which is not expensive), and am doing much better already!

 3— I came with severely infected elbow hygromas, which are gnarly, painful, infection-filled callouses on my elbows.
 Hygromas are most likely due to laying on very hard surfaces, like concrete, so this must have been my habit on the farm.
 I am on a long course of oral antibiotics as well as daily topical antibiotic cream to cure the infection, have a number of super soft dog beds to provide cushioning when I lay, and special fancy elbow pad protectors that will help my elbows to heal.
 The healing will take quite a while, but the pain is already significantly lessened!
+Once the infections are all cleared up, i get to start doing some underwater treadmill sessions at Cornell Sports Medicine to build even more strength.
+I hear it is so much fun, I can’t wait!

 I have the sweetest, friendliest nature possible!
 And despite the many tragic losses of my previous life and the great discomfort that I was in due to various untreated medical conditions, I am an incredibly optimistic, cheerful, deeply happy, grateful, and loving girl.
 I can’t wait to find my wonderful forever person or forever family, because I know we are going to have a joyful wonderful life together!